BettinaGotiu/licenta_app/README.md

 # Run the app
 flutter run
 ```
+#### ➡️ Make sure you have either:

+- An Android emulator

+- A physical Android device connected via USB with Developer Mode enabled

 ## 🌍 SCMUPT Participation

 ClearTalk won **1st place** at **SCMUPT 2025**, the 13th edition of the annual *Mobile Apps Communication Session* hosted by the **Faculty of Automation and Computers**, *Politehnica University of Timișoara*.